wayne931121/smoothvmd-colab/README.md

 # Notice

-When you import another vmd file, you should first clear the exist anime.
+When you import another vmd file in blender using mmd tools, you should first clear the exist anime.

 # Release
 ### Support Operation System: Windows, Linux.